 Cut parchment paper to fit the two 9-inch round cake pans.
 I recommend flipping the pans over (face down), tracing the circumference of the pans on the paper, then cutting to fit.
 Place the parchment paper rounds in the cake pans, lining the bottom of the pans.
 Use additional melted coconut oil to coat the exposed parchment paper and sides of the pan.

-Using a KitchenAid (stand mixer), beat the melted coconut oil, coconut sugar, eggs, nut milk, vanilla, and apple cider vinegar until fully incorporated.
+Using a KitchenAid (stand mixer), beat the melted coconut oil, eggs, nut milk, vanilla, and apple cider vinegar until fully incorporated.
 Alternatively, whisk the ingredients together in a large bowl.

-Using a food processor, mix the almond flour, raw cacao powder, coconut flour, baking soda and salt into a uniform powder.
+Using a food processor, mix the almond flour, coconut sugar, raw cacao powder, coconut flour, baking soda and salt into a uniform powder.

 Add the dry ingredients to the KitchenAid and beat until a thick, uniform batter is formed.
 Divide the batter evenly between the two lined cake pans, using a knife to smooth the tops.